 In fact, they were in a more dangerous state than those that are openly immoral.
 You see, when it comes to responding to the gospel one is better off immoral than moral.
 When it comes to responding to the gospel one is better off irreligious than religious because moral and religious people feel they are good and they feel that they have gained a measure of favor with God and they become self-righteous and self-satisfied.
 And the essence of the gospel's initial message is that you are a sinner and you are wretched and there is nothing in you that is good and your morality counts for nothing and you're a doomed sinner and utterly without any ability to alter that.
 And they hated Jesus for that indictment.
 They hated Jesus for that diagnosis.
 They hated Jesus for that exposure of their true condition.

-In the fifteenth chapter of Luke, turn to it, if you will, just for a brief comment.
-One of the great chapters in Luke's gospel, familiar for the story of the prodigal son.
+In the 15th chapter of Luke, turn to it, if you will, just for a brief comment; one of the great chapters in Luke's gospel, familiar for the story of the prodigal son.
 We all know the story of the prodigal son.
 He went away and dissipated his life, came back, was forgiven by the father.
-H e's the picture of a repentant sinner.
+He's the picture of a repentant sinner.
 The father puts on the robe, puts on the ring, kills the fatted calf, holds a party.
 The party's going on and verse 25, "The older son is in the field," this is the older son representing the Pharisees and the scribes, the legalists, the moralists, the religionists.
 He comes toward the house, he hears music, dancing.
 Asks one of the servants what's going on.
-The servant tells him, "Your brother has come, your father's killed the fattened calf, received him back safe and sound."
+The servant tells him, "Your brother has come.
+Your father's killed the fattened calf, received him back safe and sound."
 This brother becomes angry.
-He's not willing to go in.
-Won't share in the joy.
+He's not willing to go in, won't share in the joy.
 His father comes out, begins to ask him to come.

 So they seek for a sign.
-And, you know, people have discussed this, commentators have written about it, what was the sign they were seeking?
+And, you know, people have discussed this, commentators have written about it.
+What was the sign they were seeking?
 What would have done it?
 What would have pushed them over the other way?
-What would have flip-flopped them a hundred and eighty degrees from considering Him as a servant of Satan to a servant of God, or Son of God, or Messiah?
+What would have flip-flopped them 180 degrees from considering Him as a servant of Satan to a servant of God, or Son of God, or Messiah?
 What would it have been?

 And, you know, there are all kinds of things that have been written about this.
 Some people said, "Well, you know, they expected Him to rearrange constellations."
-Or, they expected Him to move stars around in space so that they would...people would think He had some power in the Kingdom of Heaven.
-And there were some supposed fictional story about Rabbi Eleazar or some rabbi who had moved a tree three hundred cubits and who had made water flow up stream and made a wall lean without falling and silly thinks like that.
+Or, they expected Him to move stars around in space so that they would...people would think He had some power in the kingdom of Heaven.
+And there was some supposed fictional story about Rabbi Eliezer or some rabbi who had moved a tree 300 cubits and who had made water flow upstream and made a wall lean without falling and silly thinks like that.
 And some said they wanted Him to do that.
 Or they wanted Him to spin some kind of thing in the air.
 And you can go on.
-You know what the truth is, they didn't have anything in mind...they didn't have anything in mind.
+You know what the truth is: They didn't have anything in mind, they didn't have anything in mind.
 This was the same attitude as back in verse 16 where it says, "Others to taunt Him," better than test, to taunt Him, "were demanding of Him a sign from heaven."
 This is a taunt.
 Prove to us that You're not satanic.
 We've seen all Your stuff and our conclusion is You're satanic.
-It's a taunt, it's a mockery, it's a blasphemy.
+It's a taunt, it's a mockery.
+It's a blasphemy.
 Just try to do something that will change our mind.
 That's the attitude.
 You've led us to this conclusion yourself.
-My, my.
+My, my!
 He had banished disease from Israel.
 He had banished demons from souls of men.
 He had conquered death and raised the dead.
 He had created food for thousands.
 He had stilled the waters in a storm.
 He had calmed the storm.
 He had controlled the fish.
 He had walked on the water Himself.
 All of it together wasn't enough.
 They had all the evidence they needed and more, much more.
-It wasn't about evidence, it was about the fact that in their self-righteous moralism they hated the diagnosis that Jesus rendered of their hearts.
+It wasn't about evidence.
+It was about the fact that in their self-righteous moralism they hated the diagnosis that Jesus rendered of their hearts.
 They were so self-righteous.
 They couldn't deny that He had supernatural power so there was only one place to assign it.
 If not God, Satan.
 This is not lack of evidence, this is lack of penitence.
 And in the end, they hated the very God they said they loved.